mkm29/valet/README.md

 #### Structured Logging

-Valet uses [Uber's zap](https://github.com/uber-go/zap) for high-performance structured logging with OpenTelemetry integration:
+Valet uses [Uber's zap](https://github.com/uber-go/zap) for high-performance structured logging:

+- **Always available**: Logging works regardless of telemetry settings
 - **Zero-allocation logging**: Zap's design ensures minimal performance overhead
 - **Structured fields**: All log data is structured for easy parsing and querying
-- **OpenTelemetry integration**: Log entries automatically include trace and span IDs
+- **OpenTelemetry integration**: When telemetry is enabled, log entries automatically include trace and span IDs
-- **Span events**: All logs are also recorded as events in the active span
+- **Span events**: When telemetry is enabled, logs are also recorded as events in the active span
 - **Level control**: Info level by default, Debug level when `--debug` flag is set
-- **JSON encoding**: Logs are emitted as JSON for compatibility with log aggregation systems
+- **Format control**: Development format (human-readable) when debug is enabled, JSON format otherwise

 Example log output: